briannanaya/LoanDocumentManager/README.md

 - [Course Goals](#course-goals)

 ## Project Overview
-This project was developed as part of a hands-on course on enterprise-level software system development.
-The course focused on principles and best practices, including:
-- Architectural patterns
-- Database modeling
-- Remote deployment
-- Concurrency management
-- Enterprise data systems

 The **Loan Document Management System** provides a complete solution for managing loan document files by:
 1. **Retrieving loan files**: Using API endpoints to query and request loan documents from an external server simulating employee uploads.
 2. **Storing files**: Organizing and storing retrieved documents in a local file system.